continuouspipe/continuouspipe/ui/README.md

 gem install compass
 ```

 Finally you can start the application.
-It requires 2 environment vairables, the API to authenticate against and the River API url.
+It requires 2 environment variables, the API to authenticate against and the River API url.
 ```
-RIVER_API_URL=https://river-staging.continuouspipe.io grunt serve
+RIVER_API_URL=https://YOUR_RIVER_DOMAIN.example.com grunt serve
 ```